Jump Start Your Career

 OPS Internship Program for Internationally Trained Engineers

-The OPS Internship Program for Internationally Trained Engineers provides engineering experience, in placements of 12 to 15 months.
+This program provides engineering experience, in placements of 12 to 15 months.
 Candidates must have been screened through Professional Engineers Ontario (PEO), the regulatory body for engineers in Ontario, to ascertain that they qualify by satisfying technical/educational requirements for licensing except for the 12-months of Canadian experience.
 Candidates will be hired for positions that are compatible with their academic discipline, so they may meet PEO’s licence requirements and become licensed engineers at the end of the internship period.
-Please note that it is the responsibility of the applicant to demonstrate that the engineering experience requirements as outlined in PEO’s Guide to the Required Experience for Licensing as a Professional Engineer in Ontario have been met to the satisfaction of the association.
-Recruitment takes place up to three times a year.
-The March 2013 posting is now closed.
-An additional posting may take place in the spring of 2013.
+Please note that it is the responsibility of the applicant to demonstrate that the engineering experience requirements as outlined by PEO have been met to the satisfaction of the association.

 First Nations Natural Resources Youth Employment Program